 What to Do First Before Porting Your Chainsaw

 Start disassembling the chainsaw by detaching the cylinder base and gas or oil tank at the porting area.
-Remove the chain bar.
+I also make sure to remove the chain bar.
+It’s a method that’s worked for me time and again.

 But be careful as you’re taking things apart.
 Next, wipe the cylinder wall dry to remove oil.
 Take precise measurements of the engine and write them down.